raw-bacon/vi-xournalpp/README.md

 The two basic philosophies of choosing the keybindings are
 - They should be easy to remember mnemonically,
 - They should be accessible by the left hand on a QWERTY/QWERTZ/AZERTY keyboard.
+The second philosophy is broken for certain colors (e.g. `o`range), but who wants to draw an orange line anyway.

 # Thickness
 In any mode, thickness can be adjusted with numbers: